arshian11/Adobe-NLP-PS-Mid-prep/README.md

 - The model outputs the hidden states, from which you select the embedding corresponding to the [CLS] token (first token).<br>
 - After obtaining embeddings from BERT, a small feedforward neural network (fully connected layers) is used to predict the number of likes.<br>
 - A Linear layer that transforms the hidden states (DistilBERT output) to a size of 180.
 The role of this layer is to reduce the dimensionality of the BERT embedding while retaining useful information.
+Here 180 corresponds to the maximum token length (177) in the given dataset.

 ```python
  nn.Linear(self.bert.config.hidden_size, 180),